Amir Kordijazi

 His research has broad applicability across diverse industry sectors, spanning biomedical, marine, aerospace, and semiconductor industries, among others.

 Dr. Kordijazi is an interdisciplinary scholar with a strong passion for teaching and research, specializing in the field of Industry 4.0.
-His primary focus lies in the application of artificial intelligence (AI) and data analytics in industrial contexts.
+His expertise centers around the application of artificial intelligence (AI) and data analytics in industrial context.
 In 2021, he earned his Ph.D. in Industrial & Manufacturing Engineering from the University of Wisconsin, Milwaukee.
-During his doctoral studies, he dedicated his research to developing and employing AI/ML and statistical techniques, aimed at improving the design, characterization, and manufacturing processes of high-performance alloys and nanocomposites.
-Following his Ph.D., he pursued a postdoctoral position at the University at Albany – SUNY.
-In this phase, his work was centered on the advancement of cutting-edge computer vision algorithms for characterizing and performing metrology on the latest generations of nanoscale electronic materials, utilizing four-dimensional scanning electron microscopy data.
+During his doctoral studies, he dedicated his research to developing and employing AI/ML and statistical techniques, aimed to enhance the design, characterization, and manufacturing processes of high-performance alloys and nanocomposites.
+Following the completion of his Ph.D., he took on a postdoctoral position at the University at Albany – SUNY.
+During this phase, his research concentrated on the development of state-of-the-art computer vision algorithms designed for characterizing and performing metrology on the latest generations of nanoscale electronic materials, utilizing four-dimensional scanning electron microscopy data.

-Dr. Kordijazi has published over 35 peer-reviewed articles published in renowned journals such as Surfaces and Interfaces, Tribology International, Langmuir, and Materials Today Communications.
-His academic achievements include receiving the Graduate Student Excellence Fellowship and Chancellor’s Graduate Student Awards from the University of Wisconsin, Milwaukee, as well as earning two Best Paper Awards from the American Foundry Society.
+Dr. Kordijazi has published over 35 peer-reviewed articles in renowned journals, including Surfaces and Interfaces, Tribology International, Langmuir, and Materials Today Communications.
+His academic achievements include receiving the Graduate Student Excellence Fellowship and Chancellor’s Graduate Student Awards from the University of Wisconsin, Milwaukee.
+Additionally, he earned two Best Paper Awards from the American Foundry Society.

 Selected Publications